nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 1.1 What is HealthVault?

 To save a life is the top priority of any healthcare worker.
-In such a precarious situation, every second matters and a Head Nurse cannot afford to waste time when they need to store or view critical information.
+In such a precarious situation, every second matters and nurses cannot afford to waste time when they need to store or view critical information.

-Introducting HealthVault, a Head Nurse's personal information recording system.
+Introducting HealthVault, a hospital information recording system made for nurses.
 HealthVault is a desktop app for managing doctor, nurse, patient and inventory information, optimised for use through the command line interface.
-If the user can type fast, HealthVault brings both convenience and speed for a Head Nurse to view and store critical information.
+If the user can type fast, HealthVault brings both convenience and speed for nurses to view and store critical information.

 In this application there are 5 main features that are provided for the user.
 * **Staff:** Keeps record of and allows you to access staff information.
 * **Patient:** Keeps record of and allows you to access patient information.
 * **Doctor Appointments:** Keeps record of and allows you to create and view Doctor Appointments.
 * **Nurse Schedules:** Keeps record of and allows you to create and view Nurse Schedules.
-* **Inventory:** Keeps record of and allows you to view your current hospital inventory of supplies
+* **Inventory:** Keeps record of and allows you to view your current hospital inventory of supplies.

 Each feature can be accessed by accessing its specific menu.
 For example, the Patient details can be accessed by accessing the Patient Menu from the Start Menu.